 It’s not enough just for a liquor store to have inventory on hand; it needs to have the right inventory.
 It needs shelves stocked with booze that moves instead of dusty bottles.
 Having a couple of bottles of high priced cognac might make a store memorable, but what keeps it in business are those that sell over and over.

 Liquor store point of sale software can tell a store owner exactly what’s getting rung up at the register most.
-It doesn’t just count what goes in and out, it can crunch those numbers into useful reports.
+It doesn’t just count what goes in and out, it can crunch those numbers into useful sales reports.
 What’s selling this week?
 Is that different from last week?
 Did that sale on blueberry vodka help sales at all?
 A good POS system can generate reports that answer all these questions and more, so you can make the most of your limited shelf space.

 Can I Track Individual Customer Behavior?